Last Updated on September 24, 2024

-I had a friend who told me, when her safety razor rusted she recycled it and bought a new one.
+I had a friend who told me that when her safety razor rusted she recycled it and bought a new one.
 Looking at my newly rusted safety razor, I really did not want to buy a new one.

 This goes so much deeper than zero waste.
-Recycling isn’t the answer but rather a band-aid, and beyond that… I just can’t fathom buying a new safety razor.
+Recycling isn’t the answer but rather a band-aid, and beyond that… I just can’t fathom buying a new safety razor every time one gets a little rust.

 I have always been very conscious about budget.
 I want to buy something once and never have to buy it ever again.
 Zero waste is as much about the environment as it is about my bottom line.